Leonor2004/FSI_24-25/Logbooks/LOGBOOK6.md

 In this first sub-task we want to change the target variable value to any value.

 Firstly we started by changing the address in our python code to the target variable's address.
-We then change part of the code that changed the content of the badfile to make it print the previous caracters in the target variable changing it.
+We then modify part of the code that created the content of the badfile to make it print the previous caracters in the target variable changing it.

 ```python